 Although Meridian does not currently ask members for their date of birth, we do need to know if a member is under 18 years of age.

-For some members we may hold additional information such as committee memberships, teaching qualifications, and DBS checks (done with the member’s permission).
+For some members we may hold additional information such as committee memberships, teaching qualifications, and DBS checks.
+We only hold additional information with the member’s permission.